-Fernando Bohorquez is a forward-thinking, problem-solving, and innovative attorney who handles commercial, intellectual property, and bankruptcy litigation and business disputes.
-Currently the Litigation Group Coordinator for BakerHostetler’s New York office, Fernando has deep knowledge and experience with all phases of civil litigation, managing large scale cases in high profile and pressure environments.
-He leverages these skills sets, as well as his networks inside and outside of the firm, to advise a variety of emerging tech startup and social media clients on business law, intellectual property, on-line advertising, and privacy and data security.
+Fernando Bohorquez is a forward-thinking, problem-solving, and innovative attorney who handles commercial, intellectual property, and bankruptcy litigation as well as business disputes.
+Currently the Litigation Group Coordinator for BakerHostetler’s New York office, Fernando has deep knowledge and experience with all phases of civil litigation, managing large scale cases in high-profile and high-pressure environments.
+He leverages these skills sets as well as his networks inside and outside of the firm to advise a variety of emerging tech startup and social media clients on business law, intellectual property, online advertising, and privacy and data security.

-He is a frequent speaker on social media and digital marketing, privacy and data security, electronic discovery, and law firm diversity initiatives and has published several articles and blogs on online advertising and marketing, Internet-related intellectual property issues, and electronic discovery, including regularly contributing to the firm's Data Privacy Monitor and IP Intelligence blogs.
-For Fernando’s thought leadership on these topics, click here and here.
+He is a frequent speaker on social media and digital marketing, privacy and data security, electronic discovery, and law firm diversity initiatives.
+He has published several articles and blogs on online advertising and marketing, internet-related intellectual property issues, and electronic discovery, including regularly contributing to the BakerHostetler’s Data Privacy Monitor and IP Intelligence blogs.
 Fernando is also certified as an Information Privacy Professional (CIPP/US) by the International Association of Privacy Professionals.

-Fernando is very involved and invested in the startup community, representing and counseling various minority and female owned tech companies, serving as a leading member of the firm's Emerging Company team, spearheading the firm's sponsorship of the German Accelerator program in New York City, as well as the New York office's collaboration with Civic Hall, and speaking at local law schools.
+Fernando is very involved and invested in the startup community, representing and counseling various minority and female owned tech companies, serving as a leading member of the firm's Emerging Company team, spearheading the firm's sponsorship of the German Accelerator program in New York City and the New York office's collaboration with Civic Hall, and speaking at local law schools.